betsybersson/betsybersson.github.io/_posts/2023-09-13-dcc-resources.md

 Simple steps to use the cluster through your terminal and use slurm:

-1. To log-on, execute the following in the terminal
+1. To log-on, execute the following in the terminal,

 	```
 	ssh NETID@dcc-login.oit.duke.edu
 	```

 2. Navigate to your desired working directory.
 Details [here](https://oit-rc.pages.oit.duke.edu/rcsupportdocs/dcc/files/#logging-into-the-dcc_1) on the differences between the various directories.
-I tend to use the following
+I tend to use,

 	```
 	cd /hpc/group/LAB/NETID